This post was last Updated on September 18, 2020

 Something we’ve learned a long time ago is that a huge amount of facilities is not a guarantee for a great camping.
 Something they also understood at Terme d’Astor.
 They’ve just made sure that all the facilities they do have are perfectly maintained and really stand out.
 The new swimming pool for example is wonderfully decorated with some palm trees and copies of the Lascaux rock paintings which make it all look very exotic.
 The perfect temperature of the water of course added to this as well.

 The bar is open all day and also serves a variety of snacks to those who are reluctant to leave the camping for lunch.
-The cosy restaurant provides what we like to call “Burgundian meals” with excellent wines at a scenic outside terrace.
+The cozy restaurant provides what we like to call “Burgundian meals” with excellent wines at a scenic outside terrace.
 And on Mondays, when the Edgar the cook takes his day off, a food truck arrives in the evening serving different styles of duck.
 A local delicacy of the Dordogne region.

 Talking about trucks, something we really have to recommend is the truck that arrives at Terme d’Astor every Friday: The massage truck!

-Mariëlle invented this wonderful concept of an authentic looking travel/massage truck with which she arrives at the camping to give massages to the guests.
+Mariëlle invented this wonderful concept of an authentic-looking travel/massage truck with which she arrives at the camping to give massages to the guests.
 She has gained experience in several massage techniques and worked out a personal style adjustable to your requirements.
-We can tell you that a massage from Mariëlle is in our all time top five.
+We can tell you that a massage from Mariëlle is in our all-time top five.
 And we’ve had many massages before.

 More info (in Dutch) can be found on the Frankrijk.nl

 The flexibility with which Mariëlle adjusts her massage techniques to her customer’s needs is something we found in other aspects of the camping as well.
 In the activities and events for example.
-Unlike at many other campings there isn’t really a fixed schedule for activities.
+Unlike at many other campings, there isn’t really a fixed schedule for activities.
 Except for the Monday marbles games in low season and the children animation in high season.
 Most of the other events are created on the spot based on the wishes and needs of the current visitors.
-While we were at Terme d’Astor a sudden soap slide was organised.
-This could well have been a petanque tournament, a communal dinner, a pool party or a concert.
+While we were at Terme d’Astor a sudden soap slide was organized.
+This could well have been a petanque tournament, a communal dinner, a pool party, or a concert.

 Around Terme d’Astor

 Most of all (at least to us) the Dordogne region is one that represents the good life.
-The cuisine is famous for its duck and goose as well as for foie gras, truffles, cheeses and walnuts.
+The cuisine is famous for its duck and goose as well as for foie gras, truffles, cheeses, and walnuts.
 The local vineyards produce some of the world’s finest wines which will make you forget that there’s anything else than the Dordogne.
 If that’s because of the alcohol or the taste is something we’ll leave in the middle.

 It’s possible to rent a very cute little electric Terme d’Astor car to explore the nearby region.